 We’re going to be doing much more, and we want you to help us dig.
 We’re looking for a technology reporter who will be part of one of the most innovative, cross-disciplinary reporting teams around.
 Take a look at the bylines in the stories we’ve done: You see straight-up reporters, coders, engagement reporters, researchers, statisticians and more.

 You should have experience covering technology and tech companies, particularly on issues related to privacy and security.
-You should be to understand complex subjects and explain them in clear and compelling stories.
+You should be able to understand complex subjects and explain them in clear and compelling stories.
 You don’t need to be an experienced coder yourself, but should be able to talk to coders.

 You should also have experience gathering and organizing data and using it to inform storytelling.
 That means being familiar with computer assisted reporting tools, which could include: SQL and database management; R or other statistical packages; and Python or other scripting languages.